 - occupational health and safety, and employee wellbeing

 During the year, Human Resources:

-- conducted a staff alignment and engagement survey, including supporting the rollout and communication of results and team action planning
+- conducted a staff alignment and engagement pulse survey which showed a 7 per cent increase in engagement, including supporting the rollout and communication of results and team action planning

 - ran the Mind Body Life Wellbeing Program to encourage staff to be proactive in managing their own wellbeing

 - launched an Early Intervention Toolkit as part of the Mind Body Life wellbeing program.
 The toolkit provides information and resources for staff and people managers to continue to build a supportive work environment to help prevent the development of chronic injury and illness.
 Manager training in early intervention strategies was also developed as part of the toolkit.

 - facilitated a flu vaccination program for all staff as part of the Mind Body Life Program.